SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

 [Exercise files](https://github.com/SkafteNicki/dtu_mlops/tree/main/s4_debugging_and_logging/exercise_files){ .md-button }
 <!-- markdownlint-restore -->

 In these investigate the profiler that is build into PyTorch already.
-Note that these exercises requires that you have PyTorch v1.8.1 installed (or higher).
+Note that these exercises require that you have PyTorch v1.8.1 installed (or higher).
 You can always check which version you currently have installed by writing (in a python interpreter):